culturing/poems/DESIGN.md

 Poems arrive in batches: 959 of them across 101 drops, a mean of 9.5 a drop and over half carrying ten or more.
 A post per poem on push would fire seventeen at once, so the account carries two kinds of post instead.
 A drop gets one digest linking that day's archive, and a cron job posts one individual poem a day.
-Output runs at about 1.1 poems a day, so the daily post keeps pace rather than running dry.

 Neither job writes to the repository.
 What has been posted is read back from the account
-itself: `com.atproto.repo.listRecords` walks the posts back to `SINCE` and collects every url they link, and the drip posts the oldest poem absent from that set.
+itself: `com.atproto.repo.listRecords` walks the posts back to `ACCOUNT_START` and collects every url they link, and the drip posts the oldest poem absent from that set.
 A ledger file would have meant a commit a day, and the account is the more reliable record anyway — a post that succeeded while its commit failed would have left the two disagreeing.

 The drip takes its candidates from `docs/sitemap.xml`, whose order is build order and so keeps a day's poems in file order; the days themselves are sorted oldest first.
-Title and description come from the chosen poem's own `og:` tags. `SINCE` also holds the backlog out: without it the first run would reach back to 2010 and take years to arrive at the present.
+Title and description come from the chosen poem's own `og:` tags.

+`SINCE` splits those candidates into two queues.
+Output runs at about 1.1 poems a day, so the poems from `SINCE` on usually keep the daily slot filled; when they do not, the drip falls back to the backlog behind `SINCE` and posts the oldest poem there, walking forward from 2010 until that queue empties too.
+New work always takes the slot ahead of the backlog, so reaching back to 2010 costs the present nothing.
+A backlog post carries its year in the heading and in the card title, so it does not read as new work.

+The read-back has its own constant. `ACCOUNT_START` is the account's first post and holds the walk's floor; `SINCE` only divides the queues.
+They are the same date today, but bounding the read-back by the divider would mean that moving the divider forward hid earlier posts and re-posted the backlog poems among them.

+Because nothing predates `ACCOUNT_START`, that floor never actually stops the walk — it runs to the end of the record set every time.
+A partial set is indistinguishable from a complete one and would re-post whatever the missing pages held, so `postedUris` throws rather than return one.
+A failed job asks to be looked at; a quietly duplicated post does not.

+What bounds the walk is the pager rather than a page count.
+A count would have had to be raised as the account grew, and the raise would have been due the one time nobody was watching.
+The two guards instead describe the ways a pager fails: a cursor that comes back twice is going nowhere, and a wall-clock deadline catches one that advances forever.
+Both are clear of any history this account will hold, so neither needs revisiting.

+Reading every post each run is the price of keying on urls, and worth it.
+Resuming from the newest drip post instead would make the walk a single page, but three things put a poem behind that mark and expect it to still post: a url released from `bluesky-skip.txt`, a retitle that changes a slug, and a lowered `MIN_RATING`.
+The url set handles all three by construction.

 The digest instead diffs `docs/feed.xml` between the pushed commits and takes the guids only the newer side has.
 The feed already holds the finished url, title and description, so nothing